Ragini Shankar: Early life

-Shankar began her training at the age of 4 and gave her first public performance as an 11-year-old.
-She plays violin in the Gayaki Ang.
+She began her training at the age of 4 and gave her first public performance as an 11-year-old.
+She plays violin in the Gayaki Ang, a revolutionary technique to reproduce vocal music on the violin.

 Education

 Shankar excelled in her education in mechanical engineering and also holds a master's degree in music.

 Performing career

-Shankar has performed in various prestigious festivals like the Europalia, MERU, Netherlands, Sawai Gandharva Bhimsen Festival, Dover Lane Music Conference, Saptak Festival of Music, Theatre de la Ville, Paris, Theatre de l'Alhambra, Geneva, Switzerland, MilapFest, Yaksha (festival), Aarohi for Pancham Nishad, Jaya Smriti organised by Hema Malini, Temple of Fine Arts, The Association of Performing Arts of India, T. N. Krishnan Foundation, and Bengal Music Foundation.
+She has performed in various prestigious festivals like the Europalia, MERU, Netherlands, Sawai Gandharva Bhimsen Festival, Dover Lane Music Conference, Saptak Festival of Music, Theatre de la Ville, Paris, Theatre de l'Alhambra, Geneva, Switzerland, MilapFest, Yaksha (festival), Aarohi for Pancham Nishad, Jaya Smriti organised by Hema Malini, Temple of Fine Arts, Bengal Music Foundation.